Schnitker/LogManager/README.md

 Note that the JDK LogManager does not work well with servlet containers.

-There is an context class loader friendly implementation in the module "logmgr-factory".
+There is an context class loader friendly implementation in the module 'logmgr-factory'.
 The factory searches through the Java ServiceLoader for an implementation of _com.github.schnitker.logmgr.JulLoggerFactory_.
-The module "logmgr-factory" must be added to the bootstrap libraries and the system property _java.util.logging.manager_ must be set.
+The module 'logmgr-factory' must be added to the bootstrap libraries and the system property _java.util.logging.manager_ must be set.

 Every web application instance can contain one logging wrapper.